Advanced Certificate Student Handbook

 Students may also bring proposed changes to school administration for consideration through the following process:

-2. The revision is then submitted to a meeting of the class speakers for discussion, revision, and voting.
-It again must have a majority vote of the class speakers in order to go further.
+- The revision is then submitted to a meeting of the class speakers for discussion, revision, and voting.
+Again, it must have a majority vote of the class speakers in order to go further.

-3. It is next submitted by the class speakers to the faculty and staff for their discussion.
+- It is next submitted by the class speakers to the faculty and staff for discussion.

-4. When a proposal also receives a favorable hearing in the called faculty/staff meeting, it will then be placed on the agenda of the next scheduled faculty/staff meeting for discussion and for final approval/rejection.
+- When a proposal also receives a favorable hearing in the faculty/staff meeting, it will then be placed on the agenda of the next scheduled faculty/staff meeting for discussion and for final approval/rejection.

 Academic Life